 Alahiné encompasses an area of 64km2.
 A soil program was successful in delineating broad zones of gold anomalism along the eastern side of the licence and a significant number of single and multiple-station highly anomalous sites across the licence.

-As defined by soil sampling during 2018 and 2019, there are three areas with significant gold anomalism extending over approximately 8 km in length.
-Additionally, twelve single station anomalies with >1000 parts per billion (ppb) gold and 8 anomalies with 500 to 1000ppb gold elsewhere in the licence must be further progressed.
+As defined by soil sampling during 2018 and 2019, there are three areas with significant gold anomalism extending over a length of approximately 8km.
+Additionally, 12 single station anomalies with >1000 parts per billion (ppb) gold and eight anomalies with 500 to 1000ppb gold elsewhere in the licence must be investigated further.
 The very high gold values (>1000ppb) are not the result of contamination from artisanal activities.
 All soil samples were collected from depths of 200 to 300mm beneath the ground surface are an accurate reflection of the natural abundance of gold in the soil at a given sample location.

 There are also substantial areas of lateritic cover which may conceal zones of structurally hosted vein mineralisation and supergene enriched or basal laterite hosted gold, in which investigation works will follow.